The Gold Standard of Luxury Fabrics: Vicuna Wool

 Extraordinary properties:

-Beauty: Fiber measures only 11-13.5 µm - kashmiri and slightly compared to most silks.
+Beauty: Fiber measures only 11-13.5 µm - kashmiri and is slightly compared to most silks.

 Softness: Incredibly smooth, often compared to clouds or baby hair with a texture.

-Heat: Hollow fiber heat more efficiently than other wool.
+Heat: Hollow fiber heats more efficiently than other wool.

-Natural colors: Golden-Sinmon Hu of Wool is rarely colored to preserve its natural beauty and strength.
+Natural colours: Golden-Sinmon Hu of Wool is rarely colored to preserve its natural beauty and strength.

 Hypoallergenic: There is no lanolin, making it ideal for sensitive skin.